The SKIRT project

 def pts.band.broadband.BroadBand.transmissionCurve ( self)

-This function returns a tuple containing a copy of the wavelength and transmission arrays representing the transmission curve for this band.
+This function returns a tuple containing a copy of the wavelength and transmission arrays representing the transmission curve for this band, normalized to unity.

 ◆ wavelengthRange()